Escanaba River: Branches

 The Escanaba River has three major branches: the East branch, West branch, and Middle branch.
+The East Branch and the Middle Branch converge in Gwinn to form the main stem.

 The East branch is located in Marquette County and has a length of 13 miles, flowing through Michigamme State Forest and Escanaba River State Forest.
-The riverbed here is sandy rather than rocky.
-Warner Creek, Schweitzer Creek, and an outlet of Goose Lake contribute to the East branch's flow.
+The riverbed is sandy rather than rocky.
+Tributaries include Warner Creek, Schweitzer Creek, and Goose Lake.

-The 29-mile-long West branch flows through Dickinson County and Marquette County and joins the main portion of the Escanaba River between Boney Falls and Gwinn, Michigan.
-Its tributaries include Flatrock Creek, Whiskey Creek, Wildwest Creek, and McGregor Creek, all of which join Schwartz creek before connecting to the West branch itself.
+The 29-mile-long West branch flows through Dickinson County and Marquette County and joins the main stem between Boney Falls and Gwinn.
+Tributaries include Flatrock Creek, Whiskey Creek, Wildwest Creek, and McGregor Creek, all of which join Schwartz Creek before connecting to the West branch.
 The smaller North branch joins the West branch to form the Big West branch, whose main tributaries are Chandler Brook and Gleason Creek.
 The West branch has a sandy bed interspersed with gravel.

 The Middle branch is fed by waters from various lakes, most notably Brocky Lake, Wolf Lake, Log Lake, and Clear Lake.
-It also has the Greenwood Reservoir along its length as well as a number of tributaries such as Bell Creek, West Branch Creek, and Black River.
+It also has the Greenwood Reservoir along its length as well as tributaries such as Bell Creek, West Branch Creek, and Black River.

-The East Branch and the Middle Branch of the Escanaba converge in the town of Gwinn to form the main stem.

 Recreation

 The Escanaba River is a popular location for recreational fishing.
-It is home to such fish as brook trout, brown trout, rainbow trout, Northern pike, bass, yellow perch, panfish, smelt, and walleye.
-Wide stretches of the East and Big West Branches are especially good for fly fishing, though bait fishing is also popular here and on the main river.
+It is home to such fish as brook trout, brown trout, rainbow trout, northern pike, yellow perch, panfish, smelt, and walleye.
+Wide stretches of the East and Big West branches are especially good for fly fishing, though bait fishing is also popular here and on the main river.

 Canoeing and boating are popular on the main river as well as portions of the larger branches.
 The Big West Branch, from the convergence of the North and West branches to the Delta County line, is mostly wide and smooth, ideal for a canoe trip.
-Dams on the river's branches require caution, however.

 The river flows through Escanaba State Forest, which is a scenic location for camping and sightseeing.

 Dams

-There are five dams on the Escanaba River which generate electricity.
+There are five dams which generate electricity.
 Four belong to the Escanaba River Hydroelectric Project, with the first dam being built in 1907 and the second in 1910.
-The fourth dam, the Boney Falls Impoundment, was built in 1920 by the Mead Corporation to power the company's paper mill.

-The fifth dam is the Cataract Hydroelectric Project, located on the Middle branch Escanaba River in Marquette County, near the community of Gwinn.
-The Cataract dam was constructed in 1929 and purchased by UP Hydro, LLC in 2011.
+Boney Falls Impoundment was built in 1920 by the Mead Corporation to power the company's paper mill.
+The Cataract Hydroelectric Project is located on the Middle branch near Gwinn, constructed in 1929 and purchased by UP Hydro, LLC in 2011.